thatalloguy/Catos/README.md

 ### Modern renderer.
 Catos's renderer is meant to be customized for any situation.
 Instead of being a out of the box solution its more of a dynamic framework, with which the user can create their own render pipelines and passes.

+### Error codes and their meanings:
+- 200-299 are codes from the player
+- 100-199 are codes from the core engine
+- 300-399 are codes from the editor

 ## Star History